Comprehensive Childbirth Class Description

 P.T. & Chow: noun physical training and food.

 Preparing your body both inside and out for the challenge of labor is exciting.
 Learn from a personal trainer how to properly tone the muscles you will need to birth your baby.
 Proper nutrition will help ensure a healthy baby and pregnancy.
 Following the nutritional program Birth Boot Camp teaches will give you a solid foundation in remaining healthy, strong, and low-risk.
 Finally, part of your Physical Training is the preparation of the mind, body, and spirit through relaxation practice in each class.
 Partners will learn helpful hints about the process of practicing relaxation at home.
-Taking P.T. & Chow seriously will pay off in a more comfortable pregnancy and in the natural birth of your baby.
+Taking P.T. & Chow seriously will pay off in a more comfortable pregnancy and in the amazing birth of your baby.

 SETTING UP CAMP: CHOOSING WHERE TO BIRTH